thomas-lamiaux/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 extra parameters of the theorem, which may generate errors.
 This :ref:`example <example-print-using>` shows an example of an unneeded variable.
-One possible error is `(in proof <theorem name>) Attempt to save an incomplete proof`, which may indicate that the named theorem refers to an an earlier theorem that has an incorrect annotation.
+One possible error is `(in proof <theorem name>) Attempt to save an incomplete proof`, which may indicate that the named theorem refers to an earlier theorem that has an incorrect annotation.

 Automatic suggestion of proof annotations